Teradata/jaqy/docs/_sources/config/database.rst.txt

   streams or LOBs.
 * ``"streamLength" : false`` if the driver does not support the length information in setCharacterStream and setBinaryStream calls.
+* ``*setObjectType* : false`` if driver does provide accurate type information for parameter input.
+As the result, when importing data, this parameter type should not be passed to setObject call.

 ``schemaSQL`` is used by `.pwd <../command/pwd.html>`__ and `.list <../command/list.html>`__ commands to determine the current schema.